kundajelab/atac_dnase_pipelines/bds/hic/README.md

 ### Usage (HiC)

 There are two methods (using RE_file or fixed windows).
 RE_file path must be defined for method 're'.
+DO NOT USE all-mappable umap (starting from 1bp) for HiC analysis.
+Detailed information about umap is found on <a href="https://github.com/kundajelab/ENCODE_chipseq_pipeline/blob/master/README_PIPELINE.md">README_PIPELINE.md</a>.

 1) Using Root directory of mapped data
 ```